yoshivirgiawan/yoshivirgiawan/README.md

 ### Hi there 👋

-My name is Imanuddin Ardian Hermawan, you can call me Ardian, I am an associate's degree student at Electronic Engineering Polytechnic Institute of Surabaya, majoring in Informatics Engineering.
+My name is Achmed Yoshi Virgiawan, you can call me Yoshi, I am an associate's degree student at Electronic Engineering Polytechnic Institute of Surabaya, majoring in Informatics Engineering.

 <!--
 **yoshivirgiawan/yoshivirgiawan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.